 Pros and cons of using a portfolio line of credit

-- Your investments serve as collateral with your broker/lender, and as the loan is directly tied to your brokerage account, no credit checks are required.
+- Your investments serve as collateral with your broker or lender, and as the loan is directly tied to your brokerage account, no credit checks are required.

-- Interest rates are lower than other forms of borrowing (and may be negotiable based on total amount of assets invested with the firm).
+- Interest rates are lower than with other forms of borrowing, and they may even be negotiable based on the total amount of assets invested with the firm.

-- Spreads a purchase out over time, while allowing you to keep a larger portion of your investments working for you.
+- It spreads a purchase out over time, while allowing you to keep a larger portion of your investments working for you.

-- No set repayment schedule, often with no minimum payments or early payment penalties.
+- You won’t have a set repayment schedule, and typically you won’t have any minimum payment or early payment penalties.

-- Can be subject to a high degree of risk: If the value of your portfolio falls below the minimum maintenance dollar requirement you will either need to deposit more money to pay down the loan balance or deposit additional securities.
-If you don’t, your broker may sell invested assets of their choosing without contacting you.
-This is known as a margin call and can have significant tax implications.
+- These loans can have a high degree of risk: If the value of your portfolio falls below the minimum maintenance dollar requirement, you will need to raise the equity in your account to meet a margin call.
+You must deposit more money to pay down the loan balance, deposit additional securities or sell securities.
+If you don’t, your broker may sell investments of their choosing without contacting you.

-- Required dollar amount held by broker can be increased at any time without notifying you in advance.
+- The broker may raise the minimum required equity for a line of credit at any time without notifying you in advance.

-- Eliminates your ability to “shop around for the best rate” unless you are willing to leave your current broker.
+- Because your assets are with one institution, a loan eliminates your ability to “shop around for the best rate” unless you are willing to leave your current broker.

-- Interest rates are variable and can increase at any time especially when interest rates are rising.
-Based on market conditions, the cost of borrowing can exceed market returns.
+- The interest rates are variable and can increase at any time, but especially when interest rates are rising.

-- Possibility of getting “overleveraged” by borrowing too large a percentage of your portfolio value.
+- If you take out too much money, you run the risk of becoming “overleveraged” by borrowing too large a percentage of your portfolio value.

 Is a portfolio line of credit right for you?